 Greatly inspired by fantasy roleplaying games and deeply scarred by horror films, S.M.
 Osborne writes a little bit of everything, all to God's glory.

 Horror writer from New England.
-Telling stories that whisper your name in the wind beneath the pines.
+Unearthing stories from the earth beneath the pines.

 Writer of weird things.
 Published in various corners of the internet.